 NightSaver meters are a great idea and could be saving you a lot of money already.
-But with the clocks moving forward last weekend, so too will the times that you're charged cheaper electricity and this could affect your bills.
+But with the clocks having moved forward, so too will the times that you're charged cheaper electricity and this could affect your bills.

-Although daylight savings time could be on the way out soon after the EU Parliament voted last year to end observing it, we're not done with the bi-annual ritual just yet.
-For the moment we're still turning the clocks back each October and forward every March.
+So for the foreseeable future we're still turning the clocks back each October and forward every March.
 But in doing so it has an effect on your NightSaver times i.e. the hours when you're charged cheaper electricity.
 So to make sure you're not left out of pocket, here's what you need to know.

 What are NightSaver meters?

 A NightSaver meter records day-time and night-time electricity consumption separately, and allows customers to avail of cheaper electricity at night when demand is usually lower.

 If more than 25% to 30% of a household's electricity is used overnight, a customer will usually save money with a NightSaver meter installed.

 The definition of when "night" actually ends and a new day begins will be different for all the night owls and early birds out there.

 Thankfully, for NightSaver meter users, the hours are clearly defined: "night-time" is 11pm-8am during winter-time (late October to late March).

 But when the clocks go forward for summer, so too do your NightSaver times, meaning night-time is 12am-9am from late March to late October.